 Skipping my walk meant I had extra time in my schedule to dedicate to writing.
 After I turned the computer on, I retreated to the kitchen for a quick lunch before writing.
 When I returned, the bright glow of the screens quickly reminded me of my eye’s sensitivity.
 With nothing more to do, I walked to the couch in defeat.

-I waited several hours for the effects to subside, and after it did, I had headache.
+I waited several hours for the effects to subside, and after it did, I had a headache.
 The day of productivity was wasted but, I realized, it didn’t have to be.

 Here are Five Productivity Ideas for those Stalled Writing Days